VCityTeam/UD-Demo-Workspace-GratteCiel/README.md

 A demonstration for visualizing RDF semantic graphs alongside 3D City models using:
 * [UD-Viz](https://github.com/VCityTeam/UD-Viz) a frontend web application for urban data visualization
-  * In particular the [SPARQL module](https://github.com/VCityTeam/UD-Viz/tree/master/src/Widgets/Extensions/SPARQL) is used to visualize semantic urban data in the form of RDF
+  * In particular the SPARQL and Workspace modules from [UD-Viz](https://github.com/VCityTeam/UD-Viz) is used to visualize semantic urban data in the form of RDF
-* [Strabon RDF Store](http://www.strabon.di.uoa.gr/) an RDF-Store for storing and serving geospatial semantic graph data in the form of RDF
+* [Blazegraph](https://blazegraph.com/) an RDF-Store for storing and serving semantic graph data with a SPARQL REST API
-* [PostGIS](https://postgis.net/) a geospatial database extension of [PostgreSQL](https://www.postgresql.org/) used here as a backend database for Strabon

 ![image](https://user-images.githubusercontent.com/23373264/221232941-cdb54a4a-8b14-4145-b773-c801b3989c01.png)